for a Combined 60 Years

 In Colorado, the statute of limitations on personal injury cases is two years.
-This means you may two years from the date of your injury to file a personal injury claim or you may lose your right to recover compensation.
+This means you have two years from the date of your injury to file a personal injury claim or you may lose your right to recover compensation.
 If your injury resulted from a car accident the statute of limitations changes to three years from the date of the accident.
 While Colorado does recognize some exceptions to the statute of limitations, it is best to file a claim as soon as possible.
-An attorney from our firm will be able to tell you how these laws may affect your case.
+Find out how these laws may affect your case.

 When it comes to filing a personal injury claim, there are two ways the case can be resolved: through negotiating a settlement and through litigating the case in court.
 Plaintiffs who opt for the former may receive a lesser amount than they might receive through litigation, but litigating the case means that there is a chance the plaintiff won’t receive any money at all if a jury rules in favor of the defendant.
 However, if this happens, the plaintiff may have recourse.
 Whereas settlements cannot be appealed or reopened, judgments obtained through litigation may be able to be appealed.